makermoekoe/Smarthome-dashbutton/docs/README.md

 It is up to you where you want to use the smart home dashbutton for.
 In my case it is integrated to Apples HomeKit, but it should be easy to shift it to another framework, because the current code is based on a separated bridge which communicates over the MQTT protocol.

-After rebooting the ESP8285 will connect to the specified wifi network as well as to the MQTT broker (which is in my case the bridge).
+After rebooting, the ESP8285 will connect to the specified wifi network as well as to the MQTT broker (which is in my case the bridge).
 When the connection could be established the dashbutton sends a single '0' to the MQTT broker before it will go back to deepsleep mode.
-When the connection could not be established within five seconds, it will fall back into deepsleep mode as well but without publishing anything.
+When the connection couldn't be established within five seconds, it will fall back into deepsleep mode as well, but without publishing anything.
 This is just for the case if the network is unreachable and the dashbutton tries to connect until the battery is empty.
 The button itself does the magic by simply resetting the ESP8285.
 The string which will be send by the dashbutton when the button is pressed depends on your used home automation service.
 In my case I am using the 'programmable switch event' service in HomeKit (HAP-NodeJS) which operates with three states (0, 1, 2).
 Depending on that state HomeKit is able to act differently.
 A 0 will be interpreted as a single button press, a 1 will be interpreted as a double button press and a 2 will be interpreted as a long button press.
-Of course, this functionality is not usable with this kind of dashbutton cause it actually can only detect a single button press (as a microcontroller reset).
+Of course, this functionality is not usable with this kind of dashbutton, because it actually can only detect a single button press (as a microcontroller reset).
+With version 4 I am trying to add a second button, but more on this later.

 ## Flashing the dashbutton

 Flashing the microcontroller on the pcb may not the easiest part.
 But thererfore that the dashbutton should be as small as possible, there are also as less as possible components on it.
 To flash it, there are three important things which you should make use of.

 - The GPIO0 (PROG for version three) wire pad jumper should be shortened to put the ESP in programming mode.
+For version 4 the wire pad is replaced by a small button.
 Have in mind, that the microcontroller won't start as usual with a shortened GPIO0/PROG wire pad.
 - You have to connect the four wire pads (3,3v - gnd - rx - tx) to an external FTDI adapter.
 Doing so, you don't have to solder some wires to it.
 Because I have aligned the four wire pads in the 2,54 mm, grid you can take a 4-pin pinheader, connect it with jumper cables to the FTDI adapter and press it against the wire pads while uploading the sketch.
 And because a picture is worth than thousand words, I added one showing this process.
 - Right after the uploading message inside the Arduino IDE appears, you have to press the reset button once (it is THE button - the only button on the dashbutton).
 After this the blue led on the ESP should flash a few times until it flashes constantly while the uploading bar inside the Arduino IDE fills up.